AP FACT CHECK: Claims from the Democratic debate

 However, these states still have economic struggles.
 Pennsylvania has lost factory jobs since the end of 2018.
 So has Michigan .
 And Ohio has shed 100 factory jobs so far this year.

-ELIZABETH WARREN, senator from Massachusetts: "Mueller had shown to a fare-thee-well that this president obstructed justice."
+WARREN: "Mueller had shown to a fare-thee-well that this president obstructed justice."

 THE FACTS: That's not exactly what special counsel Robert Mueller showed.